AISViz/.github/profile/README.md

 ## Funding

-Our work is supported by public research funders and mission-driven programs, including [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) through the AISViz project, the [Natural Sciences and Engineering Research Council of Canada](https://www.nserc-crsng.gc.ca/) for ocean mobility forecasting, the [Ocean Frontier Institute](https://www.ofi.ca/) for community-centered climate adaptation, and Brazil’s [National Council for Scientific and Technological Development](https://www.gov.br/cnpq/pt-br) for geophysics-informed mobility forecasting.
-This list highlights active programs and is not exhaustive; funding acknowledgments for individual projects appear in the corresponding repositories and publications.
+Our work is supported by public research funders and mission-driven programs, including [Fisheries and Oceans Canada](https://www.dfo-mpo.gc.ca/) through the AISViz project, the [Natural Sciences and Engineering Research Council of Canada](https://www.nserc-crsng.gc.ca/) for ocean mobility forecasting, the [Ocean Frontier Institute](https://www.ofi.ca/) for community-centered climate adaptation, and Brazil’s [National Council for Scientific and Technological Development](https://www.gov.br/cnpq/pt-br) for geophysics-informed modeling.
+This list highlights active programs and is not exhaustive; funding acknowledgments for individual projects can be found in the corresponding repositories and publications.

 ## Join the lab

-We welcome applications from prospective MSc and PhD students through the graduate programs of the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience.html) at Dalhousie University, and we regularly host international research interns through programs such as [Mitacs](https://www.mitacs.ca/).
+We welcome applications from prospective MSc and PhD students through the graduate programs of the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience.html) at Dalhousie University, and we regularly host international research interns through programs such as [Mitacs](https://www.mitacs.ca/our-programs/globalink-research-award/), [ELAP](https://www.educanada.ca/scholarships-bourses/can/institutions/elap-pfla.aspx), and [SICS](https://www.educanada.ca/scholarships-bourses/can/institutions/study-in-canada-sep-etudes-au-canada-pct.aspx).
 Prospective postdoctoral fellows are encouraged to get in touch about fellowship opportunities.
-If your interests align with our research themes, email mapslab@dal.ca with your CV and a short statement of interest.
+If your interests align with our research themes, email *mapslab@dal.ca* with your CV and a short statement of interest.

 ## Get involved

 We welcome questions, suggestions, and contributions from researchers, developers, conservation organizations, and learners.
-Organization-wide contributing and security guidelines live in the [.github](https://github.com/MAPS-Lab/.github) repository.
 Reach the team at mapslab@dal.ca or visit [mapslab.tech](https://mapslab.tech/).